 Please note, however; just because a Renewalist claims to have seen the Lord in a dream or vision does not mean he is an apostle today.
 Other factors must be considered, as seen in the previous and following points.

 4..
-What about planting churches as a mark of an apostle?
+What about planting churches in uncharted territory as a mark of an apostle?

-And so in today’s churches, missionaries and church planters might be able to claim to have an apostolic title on some level but see the eighth point for some caution.
+And so in today’s churches, missionaries might be able to claim to have an apostolic title on some level but see the tenth point for some caution.

 5..
 What about signs and wonders and miracles?